defold/defold.github.io/manuals/shader.md

 ![Render pipeline](../images/shader/pipeline.png)

 All visual components (sprites, GUI nodes, particle effects or models) consists of vertices, points in 3D world that describe the shape of the component.
 The good thing by this is that it is possible to view the shape from any angle and distance.
 The job of the vertex shader program is to take a single vertex and translate it into a position in the viewport so the shape can end up on screen.
-For a shape with 4 vertices, the vertex shader program runs 4 times, each in parallell.
+For a shape with 4 vertices, the vertex shader program runs 4 times, each in parallel.

 ![vertex shader](../images/shader/vertex_shader.png)